-Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and promotes ecological health.
+Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and serves as a model for ecologically healthy landscapes.
 Prior to the garden, rainstorms limited sidewalk use and impaired the red oak.
-The updated design will enhance the garden’s ability to absorb rainwater in a beautiful, educational way.
+The updated design enhances the garden’s ability to absorb rainwater in a beautiful, educational way.

 Phase III: Boardwalk construction and sign installation SPRING 2020